Australian regulatory guidelines for complementary medicines (ARGCM)

 The Australian regulatory guidelines for complementary medicines (ARGCM) provide information for manufacturers, sponsors, healthcare professionals and the general public on the regulation of complementary medicines in Australia.

-If you want to supply a complementary medicine in Australia, you may choose to employ a regulatory affairs consultant (for a list of consultants, refer to the Complementary Healthcare Council, the Australian Self Medication Industry and the Association of Therapeutic Goods Consultants).
+If you want to supply a complementary medicine in Australia, you may choose to employ a regulatory affairs consultant (for a list of consultants, refer to the Complementary Medicines Australia, the Australian Self Medication Industry and the Association of Therapeutic Goods Consultants).

 - Part A: General guidance on complementary medicine regulation in Australia